 You can’t appeal to everyone with the same message because different people have different triggers.
 Make sure you know your ideal customer before you target them.

 Making a comparative list can help you find your target audience.
 It is crucial to give current and past customers the same weight in developing demographic segments.
-Focus on understanding your ideal potential customer, not making perfect buyer persona.
+Focus on understanding your ideal potential customer, not making the perfect buyer persona.

 Talk their language